 As a foundational discipline, the study of philosophy complements the study of many different disciplines, including biology, business, communications, computer science, criminal justice, earth sciences, economics, education, English, history, mathematics, psychology, political science, social work, and sociology.

 Here are some of the many reasons why Buffalo State’s philosophy program is an excellent choice:

 Buffalo State is proud to offer its philosophy students a program that combines academic learning with hands-on experiences.
 Opportunities open to philosophy students beyond the classroom include:

-Philosophy graduates find careers in a wide range of fields, some requiring only a bachelor’s degree while others require a law degree or other graduate degree.
+Philosophy graduates find careers in a wide range of fields, some requiring only a bachelor’s degree while others require a graduate degree.
 Professional positions for philosophy degree holders include:

 Back to Top